 Melons need a lot of water.
 If using overhead irrigation, water in the morning so the foliage has time to dry before dark.
 Wet leaves encourage foliar diseases.
 Drip irrigation works well as water is applied in the plant root zone but does not wet the foliage.
 When watering, make sure the soil is moistened to a depth of at least 6 inches.
 Melons need extra water during fruit set and development, but too much water during the last week of fruit development will reduce sweetness of the fruit.

 About 30 to 35 days are required from fruit pollination to harvest for most cantaloupe varieties.
 Most honeydew varieties take a little longer.
 When the stem separates completely, called "full slip," the cantaloupe fruit has achieved its maximum sugar development and if not consumed or cooled soon thereafter, its quality will deteriorate.
 Some honeydew varieties will not slip but will become paler in color.

 Two of the least expensive and most effective disease control measures are crop rotation and the planting of resistant varieties.
-Do not plant after other melons or similar crops (such as watermelon, cucumber, squash or pumpkin) for at least three years.
-Diseases that may be a problem include gummy stem blight, Alternaria leaf blight, downy mildew, and nematodes.
+Do not plant after other melons or similar crops (such as watermelon, cucumber, squash, or pumpkin) for at least three years.
+Diseases and other pests that may be a problem include gummy stem blight, Alternaria leaf blight, downy mildew, and nematodes.
 For more information, see HGIC 2206, Cucumber, Squash, Melon & Other Cucurbit Diseases.